alban-read/M1-MICRO-FORTH/README.md

     - LEAVE and WHILE are only available *once* inside each loop.0
 - I/O
     - Unix terminal KEY, EMIT, KEY?, NOECHO, RETERM (restore terminal)
-    - Simplified ACCEPT to read lines
+    - Simplified ACCEPT used to read lines
     - ``` $'' STRING user_name  ACCEPT TO user_name .'
 Hi ' user_name $.
 CR ```
 - The Interpreter
     - is mostly implemented in ARM64 assembly language.
+    - some C and use of standard C library.
     - uses a slot for run time and compile time primitives in each words header.
-    - compiles words to a token list using half-word (16 bit tokens)
+    - compiles words to a token list using half-word sized (16 bit) tokens.
-    - longer literals are shared accross words and held in literal pools.
+    - longer literals are shared accross words and interned in literal pools.
     - each high level word calls its own interpreter
 - Inspection
     - There are words to SEE words, and to trace words.
     - It is possible to STEP through words.
 - Memory storage
     - The least powerful target system has 8GB of memory
-    - Memory for words and data us allocated, and resized dynamically.
+    - Memory for words and data is allocated, and resized dynamically.
 - Word redefinition
     - :: redefines an existing word.